thehapyone/NanoCamera/README.md

 Contributing to this software is warmly welcomed.
 Don't forget to give it a star.

 ## License
-This project is released under The MIT License.
+This project is released under the MIT License.

 ## See also